Battle of Aqra Dagh

 The Battle of Aqra Dagh, which took place on 27 October 1920, refers to the Assyrian advance into the Aqra mountains toward the Zab river, during which a Kurdish resistance attempt failed.
 The Assyrian force, numbering between 4,000 and 6,000 men, and led by Agha Petros and Malik Khoshaba, was marching through northern Iraq at the time.

 Background

 The Kurdish rebellions had all previously been defeated in northern Iraq, but the Surchi Kurds of Aqra began an uprising in 1919.

-In 27 October 1920, Assyrian forces led by Agha Petros and Malik Khoshaba marched on the Kurds of Aqra in order to take back the lands from occupied Assyria, but were met with resistance while crossing Aqra Dagh and the Zab river.
+On 27 October 1920, Assyrian forces led by Agha Petros and Malik Khoshaba marched on the Kurds of Aqra in order to occupy the lands, but were met with resistance while crossing Aqra Dagh and the Zab river.

-The Assyrians had advanced into northern Iraq with the goal of taking back their own land and suppressing rebellions, with the aim to establish a potential independent state.
+The Assyrians had advanced into northern Iraq with the goal of occupying the region and suppressing rebellions, with the aim to establish a potential independent state.
 This effort was arranged by Agha Petros and British officer Colonel Colin Owen amongst others.